Abayomiokojie/stroke-prediction/README.md

 # Stroke Risk Stratification: Identifying Vulnerable Individuals through Data Visualization.
-Predicting the occurence of stroke in individuals using demographic and health-related factors
+Predicting the occurence of stroke in individuals using demographic and health-related factors.

 ### Type of project: Data Storytelling and Visualization Project.

 ## GitHub Repo:
 https://github.com/Abayomiokojie/stroke-prediction.git

+## Repository Structure:
+	├── data
+	├──── processed
+	├──── raw
+	├──── sql
+	├── experiments
+	├── models
+	├── reports
+	├── src
+	├── README.md
+	└── .gitignore

+- Data: Contains the raw, processed and final data.
+For any data living in a database, make sure to export the tables out into the sql folder, so it can be used by anyone else.
+- Experiments: A folder for experiments.
+- Models: A folder containing trained models or model predictions.
+- Reports: Generated HTML, PDF etc. of your report.
+- src: Project source code.
+- README: This file
+- .gitignore: Files to exclude from this folder (e.g., large data files).

 ### Expectations for Week 1
 After Week 1, you will be evaluated on your project's README file.
 By this point, it must include a